-Travel & lodging: The ADFD will arrange for purchase of plane tickets, and will also arrange for lodging, with direct billing to the College.
-For travel by car, consultants will be reimbursed at the going College rate.
+Travel & lodging: The Administrative Assistant for the Assoc.
+Dean for Faculty Affairs will arrange for purchase of plane tickets, and will also arrange for lodging, with direct billing to the College.
+For travel by car, consultants will be reimbursed at the prevailing College rate.

-Food: For dinner with the program faculty, make a reservation in advance, and request a purchase order number from Purchasing.
+Food: For dinner with the program faculty, make a reservation in advance, and request a purchase order number from Purchasing in the Business Office.
 You can then arrange with the restaurant for direct billing to the College.
 Common choices are Chez Willy (closed on Sundays) or the Landmark.
 If you choose a different restaurant, check ahead with the restaurant about direct billing.
 Consultants will have dinner on their own at the end of day 2 and lunch on their own on day 3.
-They will have a list of restaurants provided by the ADFD; it would be helpful for the Chair to make suggestions of specific choices from that list.
+They will have a list of restaurants provided by the ADFA; it would be helpful for the Chair to make suggestions of specific choices from that list.